zencart/documentation/content/user/troubleshooting/cant_login.md

     6. If you are using `www.` in your URL on one page and *not* using `www`  in the URL on another page, you may have problems.
 This related FAQ may help: [how can I force www?](/user/miscellaneous/force_www/)

-    7. Try the suggestions in this related FAQ article: [I can't stay logged in to my admin](/user/troubleshooting/cant_stay_logged_in_admin/)
+    7. Try the suggestions in this related FAQ article: [I can't stay logged in](/user/troubleshooting/cant_stay_logged_in/)

 3. Apart from browser cache and cookies problems, the most common problem is not having the `https` correct in your `admin/includes/configure.php`  file.
     See: [How do I enable SSL?](/user/installing/enable_ssl/)